Why We Should Say NO to Plastic Bags

 Low Recycling Rates

-Since not all recycling programs accept plastic bags it is hard for consumers to recycle their bags.
-Disposable plastic bags cannot just be tossed in a curbside recycling bin, so it’s not easy to even for people who want to recycle plastic bags.
+Since not all recycling programs accept plastic bags it’s less convenient for consumers to recycle their bags.
+Disposable plastic bags cannot just be tossed in a curbside recycling bin, so their not likely to be recycled even by people who want to recycle plastic bags.

 Landfills and Litter